Copper Plate Price Increases 6.0% in Germany, 3.5% in Australia — Q1 2026 Update

 Recent Highlights & Strategic Developments:

-• In October 2025, African Discovery Group announced plans to acquire the Butembo Copper exploration license in the Democratic Republic of Congo (DRC) through the purchase of 100% of SOCIETE GRABIN MINING SAS shares.
-This acquisition aims to establish a combined copper company positioned for long-term value creation and to strengthen copper resource development in the DRC, a critical global copper-producing region.
+• In October 2025, African Discovery Group inked a term sheet to acquire the Butembo Copper exploration license in the Democratic Republic of Congo, with the deal structured as a 100% share purchase of SOCIETE GRABIN MINING SAS to anchor a combined copper enterprise built for sustained value creation.

 To navigate this complex landscape, stakeholders should: